Wednesday, 30 April 2025

 AN OCCUPATIONAL hazard of supermarket work is old work colleagues regaling tales at inopportune times or informing me of folk dying.

-It then hit me that life gets reduced to a couple of anecdotes by people who are little more than caricatures in our lives.
-Clothing myself in Christ and not gratifying the desires of my sinful nature will not change anecdotes after my life is toast.
+It then hit me that life gets reduced to a couple of these anecdotes by people who are little more than caricatures in our lives.
+Clothing myself in Christ and not gratifying the desires of my sinful nature will not change anecdotes after I'm dead.
 It might make me less damaged and better equipped to die.
 When I was expecting death in my 30s, a death I was spiritually unprepared for, I promised God that if I survived, I would change.
-What life has taught me since is there's a plethora of deaths, many of which no amount of spiritual preperation readies you for.
+What life has taught me since is there's a plethora of deaths, many of which no amount of spiritual change prepares you for.